 The Dr. Daniel Lathrop Schoolhouse will be open 11:00am – 3:00pm, Saturday- Sunday, May 4 – October 27, 2024.
 Parking is available along the Norwichtown Green.

 The handicapped accessible ramp is in the back of the building.
 The building will have exhibits, interactive displays, activities for kids, and a gift shop.
-Admission is suggested $5/person.
+Admission is $5/person.
+NHS Members and Children under age 15 are free.

 Outside of the Lathrop Schoolhouse is an outdoor information box that is filled with Walk Norwich self-guided trail brochures and brochures from other local attractions.
 The outdoor information box can be accessed at anytime.